 Perhaps one of the most famous and massive bomb shelters is the Greenbrier Resort in West Virginia.
-The Greenbrier began in 1958 as “Project Greek Island.”
-This was the code name for what would eventually become the potential shelter for 1,100 people, including all of the US Congress.
+The Greenbrier project began in 1958.
+The project, known as “Project Greek Island,” would become the potential shelter for 1,100 people, including the US Congress.
 The Greenbrier remained in operation until 1992 when it was outed by the media.
 Had it not been exposed by the media, it would probably still be part of the Governments survival plan today.
-However, while the US Government may not plan on using the Greenbrier as its future apocalyptic home, it is certain that there are other Greenbriers readied for a cataclysmic event.
+However, while the US Government may not plan on using the Greenbrier today.
+However, there are undoubtedly other Greenbriers standing by for a cataclysmic event.

 The government not only built shelters such as the Greenbrier, but it also instituted “duck and cover” education and drills.
-Ask any elder who was a child of the times, and they will most likely be able to recall watching public safety films, such as Atomic Alert and conducting nuclear bomb drills.
-These drills were based on guidance similar to what is provided in the US Army’s Field Manual, FM 3-4 NBC Protection:
+Ask anyone who was a child of the times.
+They will most likely be able to recall watching public safety films, such as Atomic Alert and conducting nuclear bomb drills.
+These drills followed guidance similar to what the US Army’s Field Manual, FM 3-4 NBC Protection provides:

 “Nuclear attack indicators are unmistakable.
 The bright flash, enormous explosion, high winds, and mushroom-shaped cloud clearly indicate a nuclear attack.
 An enemy attack would normally come without warning.
 Initial actions must, therefore, be automatic and instinctive.
 Dropping immediately and covering exposed skin provide protection against blast and thermal effects.”

 These widely accepted Cold War preparedness measures continued well into the 1970s.